Giving farmers the confidence to speak up for their industry

 But is it working?
 Yes.
-Just Farmers has already helped dozens of journalists find farmers who will talk to them.
+Just Farmers is directly helping the media find open and communicative farmers who will talk to them.
 Many journalists and programme makers have found Just Farmers under their own steam, registered on the website and are now contacting our farmers directly.
 Sometimes they end up on air or in print; other times they just have a background research chat, which is equally valuable.
 It helps members of the media get an individual’s take on things, at a grassroots level.

 I recently asked the first group what they took away from the experience.
 “Confidence,” they said.
 “We have more confidence.”

 It felt amazing to hear that.
 And that’s what will drive me on to deliver the next workshop, and the next.
 Because everyone deserves to be confident in who they are and what they do.

 I am now recruiting for our next round of workshops, starting in Bristol in late September.
 If you would benefit from being part of Just Farmers, you can apply here: https://www.justfarmers.org/for-farmers

 I would really love to hear from you!